 UNPOP, or "Unpopular Music," is an intimate, 8-channel listening environment.
 It features exquisite, detailed sound works, including field recordings, abstract electroacoustic music, ambient textures, and other non-beat-oriented sonic experiences.
 Encompassing a circular space 40 feet in diameter, the piece is built around a circle of small custom-built Hemisphere speakers by Isobel Audio, which enclose a listening area complete with soft couches for comfortable seating.

 UNPOP is designed with the deep playa environment at Burning Man in mind, as well as the audience that is likely to encounter this listening sanctuary there.
 We have created multiple long programs of sound works for the Burning Man Festival that run from dust until dawn (6:30pm to 7:00am), which includes our own works, as well as curated pieces by dozens of composers and sound artists.
 In 2018, UNPOP contained the work of over 40 artists and was located at 12:15 and 7400' (distance from the Man, i.e. nearly at the trash fence).
 In 2019, this increased to 57 artists, and the piece migrated (slightly) to 11:43 and 6635'.
-After two years of a pandemic hiatus, we are excited to see where 2022 brings us!
+In 2022, we were located ... we forgot to note it.
+And now, in 2024, UNPOP returns for a fourth year, ditching our generator for solar power!

 As sound artists and long-time burners, we have taken a special interest in the soundscape of Burning Man and the impact it has on its inhabitants: the city's overall sonic structure, the music camps heard from close by and far away, the happy and bewildered and noisy people, and the many artworks that include sound.
 We have noted the diversity of artistically crafted sounds available at Burning Man, but it remains true that the majority of sounds heard in the city come from beat-oriented dance music of all kinds.